If your Kia is equipped with gas-charged lift/supports, you may need to replace them if your hood no longer stays up.

 - EVAP System Fuel Leak

-To find out why your Kia to check engine light is on, you should start by reading the fault codes.
+To determine why your Kia to check engine light is on, you should start by reading the fault codes.

-How to Read Kia Check Engine Fault Codes
+How to Reset Kia Check Engine Fault Codes

 You can read Kia check engine light codes yourself using an OBD-II scanner.
 This method applies only to Kia vehicles that are the model year 1996 and newer.